spesml/spesml.github.io/10_Closing/closing.md

 16:10 - 16:20 &nbsp;&nbsp;&nbsp;&nbsp; Experiences of the Agile Approach in SpesML<br>
 16:20 - 17:00 &nbsp;&nbsp;&nbsp;&nbsp; Panel Diskussion<br>
 approx. 17:00 &nbsp;&nbsp;&nbsp;&nbsp; End of the Event<br>

+###Note: The event is open to the public and free of charge.
+Registration by April 6th, 2023 is necessary (see above).